Applying categorization to tickets and resources

 Automatic categorization by BMC Helix Cognitive Automation

-Remedy with Smart IT offers the cognitive capability to auto-categorize tickets that you create if BMC Helix Cognitive Automation is configured on your system.
+Remedy with Smart IT offers the cognitive capability to automatically categorize tickets that you create if Setting up BMC Helix Cognitive Automation is configured on your system.

-You can train cognitive service to provide categorization that matches the description entered by a user on the tickets.
-This feature reduces the chances of incorrect assignment of tickets and speeds up the resolution time.
+You can train the cognitive service to provide recommendations for categories that match the description entered by a service desk agent on the tickets.
+This feature reduces the chances of incorrect assignment of tickets and reduces time to resolve tickets.

 BMC Helix Cognitive Automation has the following capabilities:

 - The ticket form displays the Recommendations link below the category fields with the Brain icon.
-When a user enters text in the Summary field and then clicks on the Recommendations link, the system auto-populates the category fields with relevant categories that match the text.
-The following screenshot shows the Recommendations option with Brain icon:
+When a user enters text in the Summary field and then clicks the Recommendations link, the system automatically displays a relevant category.
+The following screenshot shows the Recommendations link with the Brain icon:

-- In Smart Recorder, when an agent enters text next to the user name or company name, cognitive service auto-populates a relevant category that matches the text.
-The following screenshot shows categories auto-populated and Recommendations link with Brain icon:
+- In Smart Recorder, when a service desk agent enters text for the user name or company name, the cognitive service automatically populates a relevant category that matches the text.
+The following screenshot shows automatically populated categories and Recommendations link with the Brain icon: